-Company has no material or significant commitments or contingencies.
+Company has no material or significant commitments or contingencies other than the management and consulting agreements disclosed under related party transactions.

 OFF BALANCE SHEET ARRANGEMENTS

 The Company has not entered into any off-balance sheet arrangements.

 PROPOSED TRANSACTIONS

 The Company continues to review potential transactions, but as of the date of this MD&A, none have been approved by the Board of Directors.